masayasato0407/masld-behavior-app/README.md

 > **Note:** The trained Bayesian network model file (`bn_masld_model.RData`)
 > is not included in this repository due to data use agreement restrictions
 > with JMDC.
 The model architecture, training procedure, and validation
 > results are described in detail in the forthcoming publication.
-Users who
-> wish to interact with the trained model can use the live web application
-> linked above.

 ## Run locally

 This application requires the trained Bayesian network model file, which is not distributed with this repository.
-To run locally, please refer to the live web application or contact the authors.
+Please contact the authors for inquiries about model access.

 ## Data source